 If hiking is your favorite hobby, and you would like to take your kids with you in order to enjoy some quality time, keep reading.
-You will teach them to preserve wilderness and love nature.
+Family hiking is incredibly rewarding.
+You will teach your kids to preserve wilderness and love nature.
 Not to mention the fact that you will be with your family in a healthy environment.
-If this sounds good to you, read Zara’s essential tips for first-time hiking with your kids.
+If this sounds good to you, read our essential tips for first-time hiking with your kids.

 5 Tips for First-Time Hiking with Kids